hannakim91/logic-problems/skilled-clinic-react.md

   - e.g. additional header element 'foo'  but hardcoded `map` for header and data
   - change in data would break view
 - controller should manipulate model
+- like how DOM and data model are kept separate in vanilla JS app
   - INSTEAD: dynamic map
   data.map((rowData) => {
     return